Good Kid, M.A.A.D City: Marketing and sales

 Before and after the album's October 2012 release, Lamar toured as a supporting act alongside Drake and Steve Aoki.
 On May 5, 2013, he began his first headlining tour with the Good Kid, M.A.A.D City World Tour, in West Palm Beach, Florida.
 The tour consisted of 23 headlining shows, 22 international music festivals, and 15 United States music festivals.
 The tour ran through August 24, and featured other members of Black Hippy on all US dates.

 After subtitling the album "a short film by Kendrick Lamar", Lamar would state in an interview with GQ that "he plans on doing a short film to bring his story to life."
 He also expressed interest in directing the short film, as well as suggesting that Tristan Wilds, Taraji P. Henson and Rihanna as potential names he'd want to cast in the film.
 On December 23, 2013, the music video for "Sing About Me", was released, and was directed by Darren Romanelli.

 One week before the standard edition's release (October 22, 2012), snippets of the album leaked online.
 In the album's first week of release, it debuted at number two on the Billboard 200 and sold 242,000 copies in the United States.
 The album also entered the UK Albums Chart at number 16 on October 28, as well as entering at number two on the UK R&B Albums Chart.
 The album also peaked in the top ten of the album sales charts in Canada, New Zealand, and the Netherlands.
 In its second week, it sold 63,000 copies in the US, and 176,000 more copies over the next four weeks, bringing its total sales to 481,000 by November 25.
 By April 2018, the album had sold 1,720,000 copies.
 It was certified triple platinum by the Recording Industry Association of America (RIAA) in June; for combined sales, streaming and track-sale equivalents of three million units in the US.

-On the week ending October 29, 2022, the album had spent a total of 10 years (520 weeks) on the Billboard 200, making Good Kid, M.A.A.D City the first hip hop studio album to do so.
+On the week ending October 29, 2022, the album had spent a total of 10 years (520 weeks) on the Billboard 200, making Good Kid, M.A.A.D City the first hip-hop studio album to do so.

 Critical reception

 Good Kid, M.A.A.D City was met with widespread critical acclaim.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 91, based on 36 reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 91, based on 36 reviews, indicating "universal acclaim".
 Aggregator AnyDecentMusic? gave it 8.6 out of 10, based on their assessment of the critical consensus.
 It was widely praised by reviewers for Lamar's lyrical ability and narratives.